raufs/gzip-up/README.md

 # - No chunking or temporary files
 # - May exceed SLURM job array limits on some clusters
 # - Standard SLURM execution
+# - Still auto-submits to Slurm (with confirmation)
 ```

 ### Command Line Options